StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 * **source\_id** - string.
 The source component externalId.
 * **target\_id** - string.
 The target component externalId.
 * **type** - string.
 The type of relation.
 * **data** - dictionary.
 A JSON blob of arbitrary data.
-The fields within this object can be referenced in the `ComponentTemplateFunction` and the `RelationTemplateFunction` within StackState.
+The fields within this object can be referenced in the `ComponentTemplateFunction` and the `RelationTemplateFunction` within Rancher Observability.

-See the example of creating a relation in StackState in the [StackState SAP check \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/1e8f59bdbe13749119172d6066c3660feed6c9a9/sap/stackstate_checks/sap/sap.py#L124).
+See the example of creating a relation in Rancher Observability in the [Rancher Observability SAP check \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/1e8f59bdbe13749119172d6066c3660feed6c9a9/sap/stackstate_checks/sap/sap.py#L124).

-All submitted topologies are collected by StackState and flushed together with all the other Agent metrics at the end of `check` function.
+All submitted topologies are collected by Rancher Observability and flushed together with all the other Agent metrics at the end of `check` function.

 ### Metrics

-Metrics can be sent to StackState with the following methods:
+Metrics can be sent to Rancher Observability with the following methods:

 * `self.gauge` - Sample a gauge metric.
 * `self.count` - Sample a raw count metric.